Ishasha is the Best Place in East Africa to see Tree-Climbing Lions.

 Queen Elizabeth National Park is one of the most visited Parks in Uganda.
 We suggest including both Ishasha and the northern Mweya area in a Safari.
 You will be glad that you did.

-The Tree Climbing Lions of Ishasha in Queen Elizabeth Park is not be missed.
+The Tree Climbing Lions of Ishasha in Queen Elizabeth Park is not to be missed.
 They are a rare sight throughout all of Africa.
-Many experts say that the Ishasha Region is a sure sighting place for those on Safari.
+Many experts say that the Ishasha Region is a sure sighting place for Safari.
 Word is getting out about Ishasha’s Tree Climbing Lions, and more Visitors are coming.
 However, it is still a secluded spot in the southern area of Queen Elizabeth Park.